 If the approval process is enabled in your community library, then any new library block added by members first needs to be approved by administrators of the account before they get visible to all members of the community.

 Adding members to your Community account

-Adding members to a Community accounts works the same way as adding members to a Team account: from your team admin pages, where you need to select the correct account to invite members to:
+Adding members to a Community accounts works the same way as adding members to a shared workspace account: from your workspace admin pages, where you need to select the correct account to invite members to:

-Please note that the team admin area of the community account is only available for members with admin rights on the community account.
+Please note that the workspace admin area of the community account is only available for members with admin rights on the community account.